 - Complete involvement in sport-specific training.

-- Sustained proprioceptive and balance activities.
+- Continuous proprioception and balance exercises.

 Role of Bloomsdale, MO Physical Therapy in ACL Rehabilitation